Casey Toohill: Washington Football Team / Commanders

 On October 14, 2020, Toohill was claimed off waivers by the Washington Football Team.

 In Week 6 of the 2021 season, Toohill recorded his first career sack on Kansas City Chiefs' quarterback, Patrick Mahomes.
 He had his first career start in Week 11 against the Carolina Panthers in place of Chase Young, who was placed on the team's injured reserve.
 On December 11, 2021, he was placed on COVID-19 reserve list; Toohill was forced to sit out the Week 14 game against the Dallas Cowboys, but reactivated a week later.

 In Week 10 of the 2022 season, Toohill scored his first career touchdown in a victory over the then-undefeated Eagles; he recovered the ball in a failed lateral pass from Eagles' receiver DeVonta Smith and returned it 1 yard to the end zone in the final play of the game.

 In the 2023 season, Toohill was elevated in the defense's starting lineup before Week 9; following Week 8, the Commanders had traded both of their original starting defensive ends, Chase Young and Montez Sweat.

 Buffalo Bills

 On March 19, 2024, Toohill signed a one-year contract with the Buffalo Bills.
-He played in 13 games for Buffalo, logging 1 pass deflection, 1 sack, and 14 total tackles.
-Toohill was released by the Bills December 17.
+He played in 13 games for Buffalo, logging one pass deflection, one sack, and 14 total tackles.
+Toohill was released by the Bills on December 17.
 Two days later, Buffalo re–signed Toohill to their practice squad.

 Houston Texans

 On March 14, 2025, Toohill signed with the Houston Texans.
 He was released on August 26 as part of final roster cuts.

+Toohill announced his retirement on September 12, 2026.